Blog

 You can also change the color of texts by selecting Color beneath the Set Font… button in Legend, Title Block or State Block tabs.

-You can tell Abaqus weather to display different items in a plot or not.
+You can tell Abaqus whether to display different items in Abaqus results or not.
 From the main menu bar, select Viewport > Viewport Annotations.
 Then in General tab, check/uncheck items as favorable:

 3. Modifying legend display in Abaqus visualization